ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/c.rst

   to use ``%lld`` in the format string, and cast the value to ``long long``.

 * Do not rely on ``%s`` handling ``NULL`` values properly.
-While the standard library functions might, not all Pacemaker API using them does, and it's safest to get in the habit of always ensuring format values are non-NULL.
+While the standard library functions might, not all functions using printf-style formatting does, and it's safest to get in the habit of always ensuring format values are non-NULL.
+If a value can be NULL, the ``pcmk__s()`` function is a convenient way to say "this string if not NULL otherwise this default".
-  For debug and trace messages, the ``crm_str()`` macro is sufficient and will map NULL to the string "<null>", but for other messages an understandable string appropriate to the context should be used when the value is NULL.

 * The convenience macros ``pcmk__plural_s()`` and ``pcmk__plural_alt()`` are
   handy when logging a word that may be singular or plural.